Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Model setup

 \subsubsection{Genetic algorithm (GA)}

-In this section, we illustrate some specific features of the GA design that we use to optimize class assignment policy.
-We elaborate on the GA design that we use with Algorithm \ref{GA algorithm}.
-Some of the referenced functions in Algorithm \ref{GA algorithm} are detailed in Appendix \ref{Appendix GA algorithm}.
-We summarize GA's essence for those interested in the general concept of GA.
-Step 0: After a random initialization, GA evaluates the fitness of the initialized classroom assignment based on a fitness function (either Eq(\ref{Fit_GA}) or Eq(\ref{Fit_AFGA})).
-Step 1: GA randomly swaps a pair of students to generate a new classroom assignment and evaluates its fitness.
-Step 2: GA repeats Step 1 with a new pair of students swapped each time.
-The number of repetitions is user-specified.
-Step 3: GA selects the best classroom assignment among those evaluated in Steps 0-2 and updates the optimal classroom assignment as that.
-Step 4: Repeat Steps 0-3 with the updated optimal classroom assignment as the initial assignment until some stopping criterion is satisfied.
-Note that this is a schematic summary of GA and many modifications are made when we apply GA.
+In this section, we illustrate some specific features of the GA design that we use to optimize classroom assignment policy.
+We elaborate on the GA design that we use with Algorithm \ref{GA algorithm}, which is presented in Appendix \ref{Appendix GA algorithm}.
+We summarize GA's essence for those interested in the general concept of GA as follows: \begin{itemize} \item Step 0: Initialize a random classroom assignment that satisfies the gender ratio constraint. \item Step 1: Draw a Bernoulli variable, if it is 1, then randomly pick a pair of students, one from each classroom, and swap them, evaluate the new classroom assignment's fitness like in Step 0, repeat step 1.
+Else if the Bernoulli variable is 0, proceed to step 2. \item Step 2: GA randomly swaps a pair of students to generate a new classroom assignment and evaluates its fitness. \item Step 3: GA repeats Step 2 with a new pair of students swapped each time.
+The number of repetitions is user-specified. \item Step 4: GA selects the best classroom assignment among those evaluated in Steps 1-3 and updates the optimal classroom assignment as that. \item Step 5: Repeat Steps 1-4 with the updated optimal classroom assignment as the initial assignment until some stopping criterion is satisfied.

+\end{itemize} Note that this is a schematic summary of GA and many modifications are made when we apply GA.
 Readers should refer to Algorithm \ref{GA algorithm} for the exact implementation of our GA (and AFGA) design.

 We use a selection-mutation-crossover-termination four-step design.
 One special feature of our GA design is the incorporation of gender-ratio constraint: a swap that violates this gender ratio constraint will not be permitted.
 Given that all schools in our sample have close to a 50\% gender ratio, multitudes of candidate policies that satisfy the gender ratio requirement are guaranteed to exist.
 Additionally, we constrain that the classrooms' sizes differ by at most 1, ensuring the classrooms are of comparable sizes.
 See Appendix \ref{Appendix GA algorithm} for a detailed description of the institutional constraint and the parameter values that we set for GA.